Visit Portugal: Road Trip Itinerary for Traveling North of Lisbon

 Side trips from Coimbra include doing wine tasting in this Dão region, which is considered some of the best the country has to offer.
 En route, you also have Serra da Estrela, Portugal's highest mountain.

-The Aveiro train station has to be one the nicest in the world!
+The Aveiro train station has to be one the prettiest in the world!

 Aveiro is called the "Venice of Portugal" and you won't be surprised why - there are canals throughout the city, bridges, and colorful boats similar to gandolas in Venice but here they're called moliceiros.
 There's a beautiful coast near Aveiro with gorgeous beaches such as Sao Jacinto, Barra and Costa Nova.
 Silver Coast is one of the most popular beaches in the area.